KevineUmuhoza/AkanNameApp/README.md

 #### By **KevineUmuhoza**

 ## Setup instructions
+* Clone this repository on your PC
-* A text editor is needed(Visual Studio Code was used)
+* Open it in a text editor to view codes(I used Visual Studio Code)
-* open it in a browser
+* Open the html file in a browser.

 ## Behavior Driven Development
   1. The user finds his/her Akan name by providing his/her birth date and gender.